-I have one question about aging and how the time has changed.
-Many bands and players from your generation, they are slowing down and quitting one by one.
+I have one question about aging and how time has changed.
+Many bands and players from your generation are slowing down and quitting one by one.
 How do you feel about it?

 Uli Jon Roth: It is true, yes.
-I’ve seen quite a few who have died unfortunately.
-I am I guess one of the last remaining representatives of the ’60s even, because I started in the ’60s.
-My first show was in 1968 and that sound that is my ear and that I’m carrying of course something that will eventually go away.
-There is very few players now who can still do that original, authentic ’70s guitar sound and ’60s guitar sound.
+I’ve seen quite a few who have died, unfortunately.
+I guess I’m one of the last remaining representatives of the ’60s, even because I started in the ’60s.
+My first show was in 1968, and that sound is in my ear and that I’m carrying, of course, something that will eventually go away.
+There are very few players who can still do that original, authentic ’70s guitar sound and ’60s guitar sound.
 Michael Schenker is one of them.
-They are getting less and less and it’s the same with the singers.
-A new generation comes, lots of new generations have come and some have already gone.
+They are getting less and less, and it’s the same with the singers.
+A new generation comes, lots of new generations have come, and some have already gone.
 I don’t want to make any future predictions.
-But I am intending to stay in the game as long as I can.
+But I intend to stay in the game as long as I can.
 As long as I am healthy and fit to play, I will play because I’m still enjoying finding new music.
-I’m still enjoying connecting with the guitar and yeah.
+I’m still enjoying connecting with the guitar, and yeah.
 In a way that I find exciting.

-Like you said, many new generations come and already gone, but you are still here.
-And there are bands who started in the late ’60s like Purple and they also keep on going as long as they can.
-But the it seems the bands which were formed like in the ’80s or ’90s, they won’t last.
+As you said, many new generations come and are already gone, but you are still here.
+And some bands started in the late ’60s like Purple, and they also keep ongoing as long as they can.
+But then it seems the bands which were formed like in the ’80s or ’90s won’t last.
 Do you see any particular reason for that?

 Uli Jon Roth: That’s a very, very interesting question.
 It could be to do with the substance of the music.
 It’s kind of like the law of nature.
-When something happens for the first time, in the beginning you find a lot of the most important stuff at the beginning.
+When something happens for the first time, in the beginning, you find a lot of the most important stuff at the beginning.
 Some of it you find at the end, it’s like cycles.
-When I first started things were very, very fresh for the electric guitar.
+When I first started, things were very, very fresh for the electric guitar.
 It had not yet been explored.
-You had like Jimi Hendrix and Eric Clapton brought into a peak of that style.
-But then the style that I am playing now that was not developed yet.
-When we developed that style of playing, or that kind of playing in the ’70s.
+You had, like Jimi Hendrix and Eric Clapton, brought into a peak of that style.
+But then the style that I am playing now was not developed yet.
+When we developed that style of playing or that kind of playing in the ’70s.
 A lot of ’80s people used that style and then maybe straightened it out a little bit.
 But while they did it, some of them lost something.
 They lost that which was in the beginning, the meaning.
-They maybe made it more perfect, more fast or whatever.
+They may be made more perfect, faster, or whatever.
 But the depth of the beginning, which is like a certain danger zone.
 Where the energy is still very, very fresh and… I don’t want to say raw, but very organic and exciting.
 Genuinely exciting, because it’s been done for the first time.
-That starts to go missing and you find that process in every art group.
-You get like something very exciting at the beginning and then in the middle, it becomes more perfect.
+That starts to go missing, and you find that process in every art group.
+You get something very exciting at the beginning and then in the middle; it becomes more perfect.
 Everybody can then do it.
-They all find the way to do it, but the innovation it tends to come more at the beginning.
-Sometimes at the end on the cycle.
+They all find the way to do it, but the innovation tends to come more at the beginning.
+Sometimes at the end of the cycle.
 I am interested in the next cycle.
 I want to hang around to re-invent the next cycle.
 In fact, it’s already happening.